bloom-housing/bloom/ui-components/README.md

 yarn test:a11y
 ```

+Visual tests leveraging Storybook and Chromatic run on every PR.
+Clicking on the job links to the Chromatic dashboard where you can view the visual differences and accept changes.

 ## Tailwind

 - We are using the [Tailwind](https://v1.tailwindcss.com) framework to make use of their low-level utility library that styles components based on custom settings.
 We configure the settings in `tailwind.config`.
 Some styles live in a global folder, but for the most part our components are styled with isolated SCSS files.